MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ## Install or run in Azure Cloud Shell

-The easiest way to learn how to use the Azure CLI is by running it in an [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/) environment through your browser.
+The easiest way to learn how to use the Azure CLI is by running a Bash environment in [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/) through your browser.
 To learn about Cloud Shell, see [Quickstart for Bash in Azure Cloud Shell](/azure/cloud-shell/quickstart).

-When you're ready to install the Azure CLI, see the [installation instructions](install-azure-cli.md) for Windows, Linux, macOS, and Docker container options.
+When you're ready to install the Azure CLI, see the [installation instructions](install-azure-cli.md) for Windows, Linux, macOS, and Docker container.
 If you're using the Azure classic deployment model, [install the Azure classic CLI](install-classic-cli.md).

 Check your version by running `az --version`.
 Azure Cloud Shell always has the latest version of the Azure CLI preinstalled.